Otak-otak: Regional varieties

 There are different varieties of otak-otak originating from different regions.
 Although otak-otak is traditionally made with fish meat, modern versions of otak-otak may use crab or prawn meat or fish heads.

 In Indonesia, otak-otak is commonly associated with Palembang, South Sumatra.
 However, other regions in Indonesia are also known for their otak-otak recipes, such as Jakarta and Makassar.
 In Palembang, people eat otak-otak with cuko (Palembangese sweet and sour spicy vinegar sauce), while across the strait on Bangka Belitung islands, the slightly different sour cuko sauce is made with a mixture of vinegar, shrimp paste and fermented soybean paste.
-In Jakarta and Makassar, it is enjoyed with spicy peanut sauce.
+In Jakarta and Makassar, it is eaten with spicy peanut sauce.

 In Tanjungpinang, Bintan Island, otak-otak is generally made from fish and cuttlefish meat; also typical of this area is the use of fish bones.
 It is mixed with spices and wrapped using coconut leaves.

 The otak-otak from southern Peninsular Malaysia and Singapore is wrapped up as a thin slice using banana or coconut leaf and grilled over a charcoal fire.
 As a result, it ends up drier and with a more distinct smoky fish aroma.
 Unlike the pale white colouration of most Indonesian otak-otak, otak-otak from Malaysia and Singapore is reddish-orange from the use of chilli paste and often heavily spiced.

-Muar-style otak-otak is wrapped inside attap (Nipa palm) leaves and clipped using a stapler or toothpick at both ends before being grilled or roasted on the stove.
+Muar-style otak-otak is wrapped inside attap (nipa palm) leaves and clipped using a stapler or toothpick at both ends before being grilled or roasted on the stove.
 While fish otak-otak is most common, Muar-style otak-otak may also be made with prawns, cuttlefish, crab meat, fish heads and chicken.
 Besides being wrapped and grilled in attap leaf parcels, Muar-style otak-otak may be steamed as an alternative cooking method.

 Peranakan-style otak-otak (Malay: otak-otak Nyonya) from the northern Malaysian state of Penang is prepared with a mixture of ground fish, eggs, and herbs, wrapped in banana leaves before steaming.

 In the Philippines, Tausūg people created utak-utak made of shredded tuna meat mixed with spices and grated coconut, then fried in vegetable oil.